 I spent last week at Bible camp.
 In the evenings, I revisited the magnificent 2008 HBO mini-series John Adams (available for streaming on Amazon Prime).
 The series is rich in themes that continue to resonate today (big government vs. small; pugilistic politics vs. civil discourse).
-It shows us our heroes had clay feet, but that their imperfections made their accomplishments all the more great.
+It shows us our heroes had clay feet, but that their imperfections made their accomplishments all the greater.
 While I am left with many insights about politics and American history, I am most impacted by the central relationship of the film—the 54-year marriage of John and Abigail Adams.
 I am left meditating on the messy beauty of a deep and abiding commitment.

 Marriage means long-suffering and sacrifice.